-Yes, a responsible administrator/supervisor should place employees on FMLA who meet the eligibility requirements and have qualifying circumstances.
-Within five business days after receiving complete, sufficient certification or, if no certification was requested, after sufficient information is provided indicating a need for FMLA-qualifying leave, the responsible administrator/supervisor must provide notice to the employee that the leave is being designated as FMLA leave.
+Yes.
+A responsible administrator/supervisor should place employees on FMLA who meet the eligibility requirements and have qualifying circumstances.
+NOTE: within five business days after receiving complete, sufficient certification or, if no certification was requested, after sufficient information is provided indicating a need for FMLA-qualifying leave, the responsible administrator/supervisor must provide notice to the employee that the leave is being designated as FMLA leave.

 - Can an administrator deny or delay a FMLA leave even if the employee meets the eligibility requirements and has a serious health condition?

-Yes, if an employee fails to request a leave in a timely manner or fails to provide complete and sufficient certification after requested, FMLA leave may be denied or delayed.
+Yes.
+If an Eligible Individual fails to request a leave in a timely manner or fails to provide complete and sufficient certification after requested, FMLA leave may be denied or delayed.
 Whether FMLA leave should be denied or delayed in a particular situation depends on the unique facts and circumstances of that situation.
 Human resources should be involved in assessing the situation before any decision to deny or delay a FMLA leave is made.

-- Can time spent as a student employee be combined with that of civil service (or any other employee group, i.e. academic, bargaining unit represented, etc.) appointment to fulfill the eligibility requirement of at least twelve months University employment and 1,250 hours worked?
+- Can time spent as a student employee be combined with time employed in any other employee group (academic, civil service, labor represented, etc.) appointment to fulfill the eligibility requirement of at least twelve months of University employment and 1,250 hours worked?

 Yes, provided all of the employment at issue has been within the University.

 - Is workers' compensation leave counted simultaneously with that of FMLA leave?

 - Is FMLA leave determined by weeks or days or portions thereof?
 For example, if an employee is on a 50 percent time appointment and begins an FMLA leave, is the FMLA leave period 12 weeks or 24 weeks?